 We are continuing to conduct investigations into those matters where we believe a health service provider poses a serious risk to the health, safety or welfare of the Victorian public.

 We acknowledge that the Coronavirus pandemic may be a difficult time for many, and we want to thank the community for their patience.

-As our office plans for a staged return to 570 Bourke Street over the next few months, taking into account the safety and welfare of our staff and the community we serve, we will continue to provide updates on our website.
-We encourage you to check for changes.
+As our office plans for a staged return to 570 Bourke Street, taking into account the safety and welfare of our staff and the community we serve, we will continue to provide updates on our website.
 In the meantime, we remain, as always, committed to playing our part in supporting safe and ethical healthcare for all Victorians.